scrummers/clickup-vscode/README.md

-## ClickUpRelax(temp)-Unofficial ClickUp VScode extension
+## ClickitUp-ClickUp VScode extension

 ## README
-ClickUpRelax(temp) is a simple and useful tool to manage ClickUp's workflow in VSCode environment.
+ClickitUp is a simple and useful tool to manage ClickUp's workflow in VSCode environment.

 Our commission is to provide a simple and powerful management tool for software developers.
 We develop better UI and focus on your current project progress.
 Only the tasks in your selected space are shown.